bx1n/bx1n.github.io/content/_index.md

 ### Experience

- - **2021-Present**: Mobile Security Lead, Traboda CyberLabs - Research on Android Application vulnerabilities & developed CTF styled challenges
+ - **2022-Present**: Mobile Security Lead, Traboda CyberLabs - Research on Android Application vulnerabilities & developed CTF styled challenges
  - **2021**: Mobile Security Researcher, Traboda CyberLabs - Web and Mobile Application Vulnerability Analysis and Penetration Testing
- - **2020**: Research Assistant at Amrita Center for Cyber Security Systems and Networks, Amrita Vishwa Vidyapeetham - research on detection of stalkerwares in Android devices
  - **2020**: Research Assistant at Amrita Center for Cyber Security Systems and Networks, Amrita Vishwa Vidyapeetham - research on detection of stalkerwares in Android devices
  - **2015-2019** An active member of amFOSS club in the college.
 Mentored various junior students in contributing to open source projects
  - **2019**: Internship at NUS-Singtel Cyber Security Research Lab, School of Computing at National University of Singapore